Version 1.3.0 • Morphulus

 By default, all four slots receive the main input independently (parallel), and their outputs are mixed together at the output stage.
 Use the slot input routing to chain slots in series or create hybrid configurations.

 Each slot has an independent output level control.
-When a slot is expanded, you'll also find low cut and high cut output filters that shape the slot's signal before it enters the mix.
+When a slot is expanded, the slot's Out cluster reveals the per-slot shaping stage applied after the module and before the slot enters the mix:

 Mixing happens at two levels in Spectrus: